 In-person visits are essential in gaining the support of legislators.
 These visits are an opportunity for legislators to hear directly from constituents about key issues affecting the communities they represent.

-The current 2017-2018 piece of legislation to support Tuition Equity is HB1024.
-We want to get as many State House Members as possible signed on to co-sponsor.
+The current 2019-2020 piece of legislation to support Tuition Equity is SB 35.
+We want to get as many Senate Members as possible signed on to co-sponsor and State House members to introduce a House version.
 See the attached how-to on legislative visits for tips and suggestions.
 After you visit your legislator, please let us know how it went!
 This is particularly important if your legislator committed to co-sponsoring or voting for Tuition Equity.